vburlbl/cleantalk-spam-protect/readme.txt

  * Clear statistics
  * No captcha, puzzles, etc.
  * Free mobile app to control anti spam function at your website.

+= How to protect sites from spam bots without CAPTCHA? = The most popular method is CAPTCHA -- the annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
+It is supposed that spam bots wonâ€™t discern these CAPTCHA, but a visitor will.
+CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
+Sometimes CAPTCHA reminds doodle 2x year old child.
+For users with vision problems captcha is just an insurmountable obstacle.
+Users hate captcha.
+Captcha for users means "hate".
+Unreadable CAPTCHA stops about 80% of site visitors.
+After 2 failed attempts to bring it up to 95% reject further attempts.
+At the sight of CAPTCHA and after input errors, many visitors leave the resource.
+Thus, CAPTCHA helps to protect the resource both from bots and visitors.
+CAPTCHA is not a panacea from spam.
+Doubts Concerning the Need for CAPTCHA?

 = Additional features =
 * Online, daily and weekly anti spam reports traffic VS spam.